jimorie/advent-of-code/README.md

 My solutions to [Advent of Code 2020](https://adventofcode.com/2020/).

-All solutions are written in Python 3.8 and use only standard library utilities.
+All solutions are written for Python 3.8+ and use only standard library utilities.

-All solutions read the puzzle input from stdin and write the answer to stdout.
-E.g.:
+All solution files can be executed without arguments on the command line.
+The script assumes there is a matching input file under an `input` directory relative to the script.
+E.g. `./day01a.py` will try to read `./input/day01`.

-    $ python day01a.py < input-file
+    $ python3 day01a.py
     719796

-The `runall.py` script can be used to excecute all solutions against the repo input files:
+The `runall.py` script can be used to execute all solution files in the repo:

-    $ python runall.py
+    $ python3 runall.py
     day01a.py: 888331
         (0.005 s)
     day01b.py: 130933530